Static (DC Comics): 2021 Milestone Returns

 In Static: Season One, the day after Virgil's fight with Hot-Streak, several students save for him and Virgil's friends believe someone else fought the bully.
 Seeking revenge, Hot-Streak attacks Virgil at his home, lighting it on fire.
 Virgil successfully keeps the damage to a minimum and defeats Hot-Streak once more, but his family develop concerns over his powers while he fears having to fight Hot-Streak again.
 Virgil contacts Metcalf, having met him previously during an "Inventors of Tomorrow" event, during which the latter informs him of a storage locker he owns.
 As Virgil explores the locker, the police arrive, believing him to be Metcalf.
-He dons a mask and suit, grabs as much items as he can carry, and escapes the police.
+He dons a mask and suit, grabs as many items as he can carry, and escapes the police.
 Arriving home, Virgil modifies the suit.

 After being captured by government armed forces and joining them in exchange for immunity, Hot-Streak helps them kidnap several Bang Babies.
 Virgil attempts to stop them, but is stopped by Darius.
 Hot-Streak and Agent Jones attempt to take Virgil from his home, but his parents bar the pair from entering.
 With the neighborhood watching, Hot-Streak and Jones are forced to leave empty-handed.
 As Virgil resolves to rescue the captured Bang Babies, Sharon provides him with glucose tablets so he can re-energize and an emergency line to her.
 With help from Darius, Frieda, and Ritchie, Virgil finds the facility containing the Bang Babies and takes the name Static.

 Upon entering the facility, Virgil fights Hot-Streak, but is able to defend himself and restrain the latter.
 After Darius locates the Bang Babies, Virgil frees them, but a separate group of Bang Babies hired by the government attempt to stop the breakout.
 They attack Static, but he defeats them, convincing them that they need to work together.
 Sending forces to stop him, Jones uses an intercom to warn Virgil to surrender, but Richie discovers the location of Jones' servers, allowing Virgil to overload them while the others escape.